-We will also be using online tools connected with the textbooks I have ordered.
-The discounted package that you purchase through the bookstore will contain access codes and links to online writing tools that we will be using.
+We will be using Learning Curve, the online tutorial connected with Everyday Writer.
+The book that you purchase through the bookstore, if a new book, will contain access codes and links you will need for the online writing tools that we will be using.